-Development of polypeptide-based therapeutics for topical delivery Speaker: Irene Dolz Pérez Director: María Jesús Vicent Docón and Vicent Josep Nebot Carda Place: Salón de Actos CIPF Abstract: Topical administration represents the main
+Development of polypeptide-based therapeutics for topical delivery Speaker: Irene Dolz Pérez Director: María Jesús Vicent Docón and Vicent Josep Nebot Carda Place: Salón de Actos CIPF Abstract: Topical administration represents

 Development of polypeptide-based therapeutics for topical delivery